What is an unruptured brain aneurysm?

 An aneurysm is a bulging, weakened area in the wall of an artery, resulting in an abnormal widening or ballooning.
 Because there is a weakened spot in the artery wall, there is a risk for rupture (bursting) of the aneurysm.
 An unruptured aneurysm, therefore, is an aneurysm that has not yet ruptured.

-The presence of an aneurysm may not be known until too late: when it ruptures.
-However, occasionally there may be symptoms that occur prior to an actual rupture due to a small amount of blood that may leak, called "warning leaks," into the brain.
+The presence of an aneurysm may not be known until too late when it ruptures.
+However, occasionally there may be symptoms that occur prior to an actual rupture rapid expansion of the aneurysm in the final stages before it ruptures.

 Symptoms of an unruptured brain aneurysm: